 As we rode through the farms and marshlands we came across beaver homes, bird sanctuaries, and several retired firefighters walking their dogs.

 One man was extremely thankful for the Empire State Trail because he found it less populated on weekdays and safer for his mastiff Scout.
 Big dogs need space.

 The return trip was a breeze, 12 miles in an hour.
-Charlie put his bike in the truck and headed to Schylerville, I loaded my F150 and drove to the Albany Airport.
+Charlie put his bike in the truck and headed to Schuylerville, I loaded my F150 and drove to Albany Airport.
 My pal Michael Cinque was coming to join us from Florida, his flight was early.
-The round trip was fast, back in the parking lot at Halfmoon by 1pm we were on the trail in a jiffy.
+The round trip was fast, back in the parking lot at Halfmoon by 1 pm we were on the trail in a jiffy.

 It didn’t take long to reach Schuylerville.
-On the edge of town we turned into a historic site.
-A large yellow home built in 1777, once the home of General Phyllip Schuyler, father-in-law of Alexander Hamilton.
+On the edge of town, we turned into a historic site.
+A large yellow home was built in 1777, once the home of General Phillip Schuyler, father-in-law of Alexander Hamilton.
 The home and grounds are well maintained, a proud example of what our forefathers were capable of creating over 250 years ago.

 It was 3:45, Charlie and Michael agreed to drive back to Halfmoon to pick up my truck and I forged on up the Canalway to Fort Edward.

 The first six miles of that section of the trail were perhaps my favorite section to date.
 The trail follows several waterways including a river, large canals, and the southern end of Lake Champlain, one long section features a riverside ride on a wide country driveway that seems to serve about 30 homes over several miles.
 The afternoon light filtered through a canopy of trees hanging high above the dirt road, no other people around.

 The second half of the Schuylerville to Fort Edward section is on-road riding.
 Some sections on busy rt.22, some wander through small hamlets where the traffic slows and the trail passes local firehouses and crosses more canals.